navneethg/poppy/README.md

 # poppy
-Battle tested algorithms and data-structures for your next space mission or casual reading.
+Battle tested algorithms and data-structures for your next space-mission or casual reading.